friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.9.rst.txt

     It looks like you were trying to declare that `start` was a variable using the word `var`.
-    However, even if you remove `var`, there would still be some some syntax errors.
+    If you remove `var`, you will have a valid Python statement.

 (237) Cannot use yield outside function